phoenix1886/5_lang_frequency/README.md

 # Frequency Analysis of Words

-This script calculates the most frequent words used in a given text.
+This script shows the most frequent words used in a given text.
 It can take up to 2 arguments:
 * path to file
 * number of words to show (optional argument, default=10)